- Q: What are the key drivers of the budget?

 A common misconception is that fund balance is a cash account, and therefore corresponds to the district's bank balance.
 As discussed above, fund balance represents the fund's total assets minus its liabilities (what a fund has minus what it owes).
 Cash is an asset, but it usually is not a fund's only asset.
 The fund may also have liabilities, such as an accounts payable amount due a supplier that could result in a decrease in fund cash when they are paid.

-A district with an appropriate fund balance can:
+A district with a sufficient fund balance can:

-Q: What is the District's current fund balance and what is it being used for?
+Q: What is the District's fund balance and what is it being used for?

-A: Lower Merion School District carries nearly $56M in fund balance.
+A: Based upon the 2019-2020 budget, Lower Merion School District carries approximately $41M in fund balance.
 Most of this amount represents a "committed" fund balance, which means it serves a financially-prudent purpose as permitted by law.
-This includes $21.3M for PSERS (state pension system).
-While the district's PSERS obligation for this year is currently about 15 million dollars, the state projects that within five years this amount will increase to well over $20M, necessitating planning for the future.
-An additional $10M is assigned for capital reserve and will be used for ongoing facilities needs, decreasing the District's reliance on borrowing.
-A total of $4M is reserved for post-retirement benefits as determined by actuaries and an additional $0.5M is assigned for rate stabilization on bonds (should interest rates rise, the District will be covered); Of the remaining $20.2M in "unassigned" fund balance, the District will utilize $9.3M to close its budget deficit and maintain $10.9M in reserve.
-The $10.9M represents 4.2% of the preliminary budget, well below the allowable 8% limit set by the PA Department of Education.
+This includes $15.3M for PSERS (state pension system).
+While the district's PSERS obligation for this year is currently about $22M, the state projects that within five years this amount will increase to well over $24M, necessitating planning for the future.
+A total of $5M is reserved for post-retirement benefits as determined by actuaries and an additional $0.5M is assigned for rate stabilization on bonds (should interest rates rise, the District will be covered); Of the remaining $20.2M in "unassigned" fund balance, the District will utilize $1.6M to close its budget deficit and maintain $18.4M in reserve.
+The $18.4M represents 6.6% of the preliminary budget, well below the allowable 8% limit set by the PA Department of Education.

 Q: How is cost per pupil calculated in Pennsylvania and what is the figure for LMSD?

 A: The Labor, Education and Community Services (LECS) Comptroller's Office, Division of School Finance certifies and issues Elementary and Secondary Tuition Rates annually in May.
 The rates are based on a formula that factors instructional costs for elementary and secondary programs, total student population and support services, among others.
 Items excluded include expenditures related to non-public services and certain overhead costs.
-For 2014-15, which is the most recent data available, LMSD's elementary tuition rate was $18,523.12 and the secondary tuition rate was $19,709.85.
+LMSD's current elementary tuition rate is $19,620.42 and the secondary tuition rate is $21,651.39.

 Q: What percentage of the budget goes towards salaries?
 What is the breakdown for teachers, administrators and support personnel?

 A: Approximately 47% of the budget goes towards salaries.
-Of that percentage, 32% goes to teacher salaries, 12% goes to support personnel and 3% goes to administrator salaries.
+That percentage is broken down as follows: 32% goes to teacher salaries, 12% goes to support personnel and 3% goes to administrator salaries.

-Q: How was the 4.44% proposed tax increase in the preliminary budget determined?
+Q: How was the 2.29% proposed tax increase in the proposed final budget determined?

 A: The increase was determined to ensure that the District is able to maintain existing programs and cover new costs related to enrollment growth, personnel (salaries and benefits) and mandates, including rising retirement and special education costs.